Chesapeake Bay Maryland, USA Travel Guide

 The Chesapeake Bay faces significant pollution from stormwater runoff, agricultural runoff, and wastewater.
 Be mindful of your water usage.

-Consider purchasing carbon offsets for your flights.
-Some airlines offer this directly when booking.
+An option is to purchase carbon offsets for your flights.
+Some airlines offer this directly while you are booking.
 Independent organizations allow you to calculate and offset travel emissions.

 Look for hotels with sustainability certifications or explicit eco-friendly practices.
-Pick tour operators that emphasize environmental education and low-impact activities.
+Select tour companies that emphasize environmental education and low-impact activities.

 Sustainable outdoor gear retailer for your adventures.
 Prioritizes environmental and social responsibility.